-Section 125 plans offer powerful tax savings and benefits flexibility—but only when properly designed and maintained in compliance with IRS regulations.
-This page outlines what employers need to know to ensure their Section 125 plan is legally compliant and audit-ready.
+A Section 125 pre tax plan offers powerful tax savings and benefits flexibility, effectively functioning as a tax free savings plan for both employers and employees but only when it is properly designed and maintained in compliance with IRS regulations.
+This page outlines what employers need to know to keep their section 125 pre tax plan fully compliant, legally sound, and audit-ready.

 A Section 125 plan that does not meet IRS standards can be disqualified, which means: